markterweele/windows-itpro-docs/windows/whats-new/enable-extended-security-updates.md

 If the device doesn't have access to the internet or to the Microsoft Activation Servers, use the following steps fo a manual phone activation:

 1. Open an elevated Command Prompt window on the device.
+You'll be managing licensing and activation on devices using [slmgr.vbs](/windows-server/get-started/activation-slmgr-vbs-options).
 1. Run the following command to install the ESU key, replacing `<ESU MAK>` with the actual ESU MAK you obtained in the previous section:

    ```cmd